ToshioCP/Gtk4-tutorial/src/sec14.src.md

 - 13-21: `notebook_page_save`.
 - 19: Gets the TfeTextView instance belongs to the current page.
-The caller doesn't have the ownership of `tv` so you don't need to care about freeing it.
+The caller does not have the ownership of `tv` so you don't need to care about the reference count of `tv`.
 - 20: Calls `tfe_text_view_save`.
 - 1-11: `get_current_textview`.
 This function gets the TfeTextView object belongs to the current page.
 - 7: Gets the page number of the current page.
 - 8: Gets the child widget `scr`, which is a GtkScrolledWindow instance, of the current page.
 The object `scr` is owned by the notebook `nb`.
-So, the caller doesn't need to free it.
 - 9-10: Gets the child widget of `scr`, which is a TfeTextView instance, and returns it.
-The returned instance is owned by `scr` and the caller of `get_cuurent_textview` doesn't need to care about freeing it.
+The returned instance is owned by `scr`.

-## file\_changed\_cb handler
+## file\_changed\_cb Handler

 The function `file_changed_cb` is a handler connected to "change-file" signal.
 If a file in a TfeTextView instance is changed, the instance emits this signal.